 4. Practical acknowledgement of the long odds of making it to the pros

 People who believe that college athletes should not be paid often point out that professional athletes in the major sports can make millions of dollars.
 So they think that student athletes just need to work hard and remain patient for their future rewards.
 But that's like telling someone to keep providing a valuable service for free or low pay because they'll win the lottery as soon as their contract expires.
 In the vast majority of cases, that simply won't happen.
 It's a fictional golden carrot.

 Exceedingly few college athletes ever get the opportunity to play for a professional sports franchise.
-In fact, only about 1.5 percent of all NCAA football players get drafted into the National Football League (NFL).
+In fact, according to a report on the estimated probabilities of doing so, only about 1.5 percent of all NCAA football players get drafted into the National Football League (NFL).
 When it comes to men's basketball, only 1.1 percent of NCAA athletes in the sport get drafted by teams in the National Basketball Association (NBA).
-And only 0.9 percent of NCAA women's basketball players get drafted into the Women's National Basketball Association (WNBA).4
+And only 0.9 percent of NCAA women's basketball players get drafted into the Women's National Basketball Association (WNBA).

 5. A potential end to the seedy underbelly of college sports

 Right now, a lot of the most talented and sought-after athletes get secret offers for under-the-table perks.
 As an athlete, it can be very tempting to accept those offers, especially if you've had a disadvantaged upbringing.
 That's one reason why, over the decades, the world of intercollegiate athletics has been full of scandals involving schools and boosters illicitly paying players, hosting sex and alcohol parties for potential recruits, or providing other illegal or rule-breaking incentives.